chris-lovejoy/site/_posts/01 Digital Infrastructure/2022-11-08-My academic knowledge management (AKM) system for processing research paper insights.md

 - **You can see links between subjects**.
 Everything is related.
 Information doesn't exist in discrete buckets.
 Having different topics stored in the same place enables these relations to become apparent more easily.
 - **You can iteratively improve your understanding over time**, because you can revisit and previous notes within the same system.

-This week, my AKM connected a literature review on time series forecasting I did a few years ago to a freelance project I'm doing on sleep stage prediction - giving me expert insight, immediately.
+This week, my AKM connected a literature review on time series forecasting I did a few years ago to a independent consulting project I'm doing on sleep stage prediction - giving me expert insight, immediately.

 I use the following digital tools to enable this:
 - [Zotero](https://www.zotero.org) for storing and indexing papers